 - Add garlic, tomatoes, wine, salt and the optional ingredients: chili pepper, saffron.
 Simmer for about 5 minutes.

-- Put the mussels in a dutch oven, cover, and cook at high heat, shaking the pot occasionally for about 5 minutes or until the mussels open.
+- Put the mussels in a dutch oven, cover, and cook at high heat, shaking the pot occasionally for about 5 minutes or until the mussels are completely open.

 - Remove mussels from the pot to serving bowls.
 Discard any shells that do not open.